beccatembel/dekabr/README.md

   In this Folder you can create all the feature files which has steps to be followed in Automation Script.

 * `data` :-
-  Data Folder has Json files for Users and .csv file for ui information which is used to take user name and password for login.
+  Data Folder has Json files for Users and .csv file for ui information which is used to take username and password for login.

 * `pom.xml` :-
   Pom.xml file is very important.
 It will include all dependencies and download automatically in its repository.
   So we don’t need to add external jar files to project.

 # How to Run the project
-We are using maven build, so it has pom.xml file.
+I am using maven build, so it has pom.xml file.
 This file has all the configuration of the project.
 Project will run automatically when we will have access to web-application.
 We should update all locators for our WebElements.